 What is the class action about?

-The proposed claim relates to guidance provided in a Product Disclosure Statement (PDS) issued by MGRE on 29 May 2015, regarding MG’s likely revenue and profits from the sale of milk products during the financial year ending 30 June 2016 (FY16).
+The class action relates to guidance provided in a Product Disclosure Statement (PDS) issued by MGRE on 29 May 2015, regarding MG’s likely revenue and profits from the sale of milk products during the financial year ending 30 June 2016 (FY16).

 - MG and MGRE made representations to investors in relation to MG’s FY16 forecasts in the PDS and/or the revised forecast in February 2016, that were misleading and/or lacked a reasonable basis;